-Vice presidents, deans and other positions as determined by the executive vice presidents and the provost.
-This policy applies to domestic moves within the United States.
-(International moves are handled on a case by case basis.)
+This policy applies only to approved positions and only to domestic moves within the United States.
+(International moves are handled on a case-by-case basis.)

-Expenses should generally be limited to reimbursement for movement of ordinary household goods/items (e.g., furniture, personal items, etc.).
-For questions regarding standard expenses covered by this policy, contact the Recruitment department in the Office of Human Resources.
+Expenses should generally be limited to reimbursement for moving ordinary household goods/items (e.g., furniture, personal items, etc.).
+For questions regarding standard expenses covered by this policy, contact the Recruitment Department in the Office of Human Resources.

 Terms outlining reimbursement of moving expenses must be included in the offer letter to the employee.
-The Office of Human Resources is available to discuss/review any offers for relocation, as needed.
-Expenses paid directly by the employee should be submitted using the University's expense reimbursement system, Concur Solutions.
+The Office of Human Resources is available to discuss/review any offers for relocation assistance.
+Human Resources departments can be reached by calling 718-990-1865.

 Budget: All related expenses are planned, budgeted and charged to the department account number.

-- All requests for reimbursement must be accompanied by a valid receipt showing proof of payment in the case where an expense is paid directly by the employee.
+All requests for reimbursement must be accompanied by a valid receipt showing proof that payment was made directly by the employee.

 St. John's University, New York